Frequently Asked Questions

 I heard that Chinese Flagship students need to spend one year in China or Taiwan.
 If I do not want to spend one year overseas, can I still join the Chinese Language Flagship Program?

-Flagship student have the option to apply for the Overseas Capstone Year at the Nanjing University or National Yang-Ming University or for the Domestic Capstone Year in Monterey, California with the Defense Language Institute.
+Flagship student have the option to apply for the Overseas Capstone Year at the host institution in China (TBA) or National Yang-Ming University or for the Domestic Capstone Year in Monterey, California with the Defense Language Institute.
 The Flagship Capstone Year is the final stage of the Flagship program and is critical to reaching professional levels of proficiency in Chinese.
 During the amazing 9-month program, students take courses in their field with their peers entirely in Chinese (with some tutoring and other language training).
 They also complete an internship that makes use of their language skills in a position relevant to their career goals.
 Being immersed in Chinese language and culture for this extended period of time helps students reach their proficiency goals.

 There are Flagship Student Support Scholarships and many other scholarships available for this program and you will receive individual advising on how to apply for those.